The Case against Site C GROWS BY THE DAY

 Construction has begun on the dam, but there is still time to say NO — and save money.

 How can you help?
 Two ways:

-1. Write a letter to the editor of your local paper: our online tool makes it easy!
+1. Send a letter to 12 decision-makers in B.C. government about why this project should be cancelled: our online tool makes it easy!